martinandersson/nomagichttp/README.md

         mainClass = 'alpha.nomagichttp.examples.HelloWorld'
     }

-For brevity, the example runs provided does not use Gradle and assume that the JAR file path and package have been provided by two environment variables instead.
+For brevity, the example runs provided below does not use Gradle and assume that the JAR file path and package have been provided by two environment variables instead.

+    JAR=build/libs/nomagichttp-0.5-SNAPSHOT.jar
+    PKG=alpha.nomagichttp.examples

 It is recommended to follow the links in each example as the source code contains useful commentary that explains the API used.